Table of Contents

 </PropertyGroup>

-You can combine this with the documentation that Swagger itself supports, by enabling it as described here.
+You can combine this with the documentation that Swashbuckle itself supports, by enabling it as described here.
 This adds documentation for additional types, such as triple-slash comments on enums used in your resource models.